 - Open Office (free open sourced alternative to Microsoft Office)

-- Google Docs (accessible through a Google account)
+- Google Sheets (accessible through a Google account)

-Completed logs can be uploaded to your membership profile.
-Please rename your file: lastname, firstname - guide logs year.xls
+Completed logs can be uploaded directly to your membership profile.
+Please rename your file clearly indicating which year(s) it covers: e.g.

 A Note on Counting Logged Day Trips Toward Your Next-Level Certification